‘The Prize is Not as Great as You Think

 “Certainly so does the Funeral,” Gerald said.

 Lord Forte continued to take the lead on this, “Yes that as well.
 But two different ceremonies by tradition have two different lords to see to their planning.
 It is customary for a report to be submitted to your approval or that of the Grand Prince.”

 “You will give the report to me, and the man in charge will then accompany me to the Grand Prince and we shall see if he wishes to make any changes then.
 Is there anyone who writes speeches?
 Or some wit for the papers we can turn to for releases of statements to the papers?
 I should like help with my speeches.”

 The Chief Minister said, “Yes.
 Would a lady do?
-Mistress Keller is very adapt with a word.”
+Mistress Keller is very adept with a word.”
 He looked to the Minister of Justice.

 That man nodded, “My youngest daughter wished to learn the law and if we allowed women to speak in a court, she would do well.
 She is a very close aide to me…”